Yoga for Beginners

 After this, the reason is ready to experience the eternal truth.
 Yoga for beginners, Pratyahara, can be an exciting tool for cultivating their sense of self.

 In simple terms, Dharna is used to focus on a particular object.
-Yogic terminology explains that Dharna is a technique to bind the mind and focus on the ultimate aim.
+Yogic terminology explains that Dharna is a technique for binding the mind and focusing on the ultimate aim.

 yoga-for-beginners